-Hours, minutes, GMT (independently adjustable).
+- Functions: hours, minutes, GMT (independently adjustable).

-39mm stainless steel "flying saucer" case (39mm lug-to-lug as well), 12.6mm thick.
+- Case/dial: 39mm stainless steel "flying saucer" case (39mm lug-to-lug as well), 12.6mm thick.
 18mm lug width.
 Matte black dial with white markers filled with C3 luminova.

-Domed sapphire with anti-reflective coating applied underneath the crystal.
+- Crystal: domed sapphire with anti-reflective coating applied underneath the crystal.

-Water resistant to 50M.
+- Water resistant to 50ATM.

 - Assembled in USA.